-Except where otherwise stated, learners must submit their assessments via Moodle and the following apply:
+Learners must submit their assessments via Moodle and the following conditions apply:

-- 1. All learners must submit their assignments through their personal Moodle log in in the case of individual submissions.
-Or by nominated group leader in group assignments. - 2.
-In the rare case of Moodle access problems, assignment submissions may be made to a valid lecturer's or administrator's cct.ie email address, at the discretion of the lecturer.
-Once Moodle access is restored the submission must be made to Moodle. - 3.
-For all assessments accepted via Moodle, the Moodle log showing the learner submissions (and dates/times of submissions) is to be printed and retained in lieu of (and serves as) a CCT Assignment Submission Sheet
+- All learners must submit their assignments through their personal Moodle log-in in the case of individual submissions.
+Or by a nominated group leader in group assignments. - In the rare case of individual Moodle access problems, assignment submissions may be made to a valid lecturer's or administrator's cct.ie email address, at the discretion of the lecturer.
+Once Moodle access is restored the submission must be made to Moodle.